agenda/agenda/README.md

 ### Mongo vs Redis

 The decision to use Mongo instead of Redis is intentional.
-Redis is often used for non-essential data (such as sessions) and without configuration doesn't guarantee the same level of persistence as Mongo (should the server need to be restarted/crash).
+Redis is often used for non-essential data (such as sessions) and without proper configuration doesn't guarantee the same level of persistence as Mongo (should the server need to be restarted/crash).